Emma Ruth Rundle: 2007–2018

 Rundle's second solo work, Some Heavy Ocean, was released on May 20, 2014, by Sargent House.
 Prior to release the album was available on Pitchfork Advance.
 It was co-produced by Chris Common and recorded at the Sargent House studio.
 Rundle lived at the studio complex as an artist-in-residence for the period.
 All of the material on the album was written between the summer of 2012 and 2013, but a significant amount of the arrangements and lyrics were only completed during the lengthy recording process.
 The title song for the album was previously a dark wave song called The Riches of Summer’s Death, meant for The Headless Prince Of Zolpidem.
 The release was accompanied by a US tour with King Buzzo.
+Arms I Know So Well received its own music video, directed by Thomas McMahan.

 Rundle suffers from adenomyosis, which in part inspired the material on her third album, Marked for Death, produced by Sonny DiPerri.
 It was released in October 2016 on Sargent House.

 In January 2017, a split EP with Jaye Jayle, titled The Time Between Us, was announced, and the song "The Distance" was made available on streaming platforms.
 The EP was released by Sargent House on February 24.
 Rundle also released the song "Forever, As the Setting Son" on January 20, 2017, the date of Donald Trump's inauguration as United States president, with all proceeds donated to Planned Parenthood.

 Rundle's fourth studio album, On Dark Horses, was released on September 14, 2018.
 It featured contributions by Jaye Jayle members Evan Patterson and Todd Cook as well as Dylan Nadon.
 Also in 2018, Rundle provided backing vocals for "Just Breathe", a song on American rock band Thrice's 2018 album Palms.